Skip to main content

 2 mentions Positive Neutral Negative

-The game offers moderate replayability through varying puzzles and points of interest in each playthrough, adding some freshness beyond speed runs.
-However, current limitations suggest it may become more enjoyable with future updates.
+The game offers moderate replayability through varying points of interest and puzzle variations each playthrough, adding some freshness beyond speed runs, though overall replay value may improve with future updates.

 • “One interesting thing about this game is that the points of interest and puzzles change between a few different variations each playthrough, giving it some replayability it otherwise wouldn't have, other than speed runs.”